 Avuncular tests are done in the place of paternity test.
 The alleged father of the children in these cases is unable to carry out a paternity test and thus, seeks to establish paternity indirectly by testing his relatives (brothers or sisters).
 An avuncular test will not provide the same conclusive results one would expect from a paternity test and test results are intended to provide a statistical likelihood that gives evidence to support the tested relationship in question.

 Testing the alleged father and child in a paternity test will provide extremely accurate results (in excess of 99.99%) in cases where the tested father is the biological father.
 When carrying out an aunt/uncle test the results will only show a probability of relationship.
 Adding the mother’s sample will help provide a more accurate result.
 This is because testing an alleged father’s siblings will only allow us to determine half of his genes.
 Having the mother’s sample enables scientists to quickly eliminate her of genetic inheritance in the child’s DNA.
-The price for the Aunt & Uncle Test is $499 .
+The price for the Aunt & Uncle Test is From $699 .

 We strongly suggest including the sample of a known parent to provide stronger results.